 Top 10 Digital Marketing Tips to Outsmart Your Competitors

-Note: I wrote this blog for Priority Marketing and have included it here as part of my SEO portfolio.
+Note: We wrote this blog for Priority Marketing and have included it here as part of our SEO portfolio.
 Most original article links have been removed.

 This blog could easily be titled, “Top 120 Digital Marketing Tips to Outsmart Your Competitors.”
 That’s because the number of digital marketing channels has skyrocketed over the last decade.